<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 A lot.
 In fact, sustainable business is the future.

 While MBA programs that integrate business practices with sustainability might be considered non-traditional, the ONLY way to a sustainable future is to move beyond the traditional to innovative, impactful, and responsible ways of doing business.
-Business as usual will only lead to a world with more inequality, scarcer resources, and a hotter planet.
+Business as usual will only lead to a hotter planet with greater inequality and scarcer resources.

 Sustainability careers will be the only careers of the future.
 Future-thinking students who earn an MBA in Sustainability early in the development of the industry will position themselves to be at the forefront of a massive shift in how we do business.

-So, here's your wake-up call—and please don't hit the snooze button: Earth cannot fix itself, so the fate of future generations is dependent upon the people who choose to act now.
+So, here's your wake-up call—and please don't hit the snooze button: the health of our communities, our economies, and our environment depends on the people who choose to act now.

 Are you ready to help lead the change?